 What is GDPR?

 Wherever your business is located, any association with EU citizens makes you affected by GDPR.
-Hence, it is crucial for you to ensure that your website is GDPR ready to be able to serve EU citizens.
+Hence, you must ensure that your website is GDPR ready to be able to serve EU citizens.

 How to start?

-Make sure that you go through the steps below in order to make your website GDPR ready.
+Make sure that you go through the steps below to make your website GDPR ready.

 Businesses targeting EU citizens need to: